-The Michigan Department of Education requires all school administrators to hold a valid school administrator certificate with either a Building Level or Central Office endorsement.
+The Michigan Department of Education requires all school administrators to hold a valid School Administrator Certificate, and many school districts require their central office leaders to also have a Central office Endorsement.
 Students can obtain the Central Office endorsement by completing WMU’s Ed.S. or Ph.D. in Educational Leadership: K-12 Leadership concentration.

 However, not all students want to obtain an additional graduate degree.
 Instead, they can obtain the Central Office endorsement by completing at least 21 credits post-MA (with such credits approved by the Michigan Department of Education).

 EDLD 6060 – Organizational Change for Complex Systems (3 cr.)